9. Database access

 try {

-// insert the array of articles into a transaction
+// insert the item table into a transaction

 ExecuteUpdate(connectionString, "delete from articles");